About Us

 Picture for the about-us page: Liverpool Liver building & compost heap.

-Our premise is that food waste is not rubbish!
+Food waste is a resource, not rubbish!

-It shouldn’t go into a landfill or be incinerated, which are not environmentally sound waste disposal practices.
+Food waste shouldn’t go into a landfill or be incinerated, which are not environmentally sound waste disposal practices.
 Composting is a natural process where food waste breaks down through the activity of microscopic organisms and larger soil creatures, such as worms.
 This builds soil life and makes nutrients available to plants.

 Food waste is not rubbish!